‘A Practical Guide to International Crimes in Proceedings Before the Courts of England and Wales’ by Kathryn Howarth

-“A Practical Guide to International Crimes in Domestic Proceedings Before UK Courts” will examine how international criminal law and international crimes have been, are, and can be litigated in domestic proceedings before courts in the United Kingdom.
+‘A Practical Guide to International Crimes in Proceedings Before the Courts of England and Wales’ will examine how international criminal law and international crimes have been, are, and can be litigated in domestic proceedings.
 It will examine the applicable law and practice in relation to the prosecution of international crimes before the Crown Court in England and Wales and the developing case law in this area from the UK Supreme Court and Court of Appeal.

-ABOUT THE AUTHORS
+ABOUT THE AUTHOR

 Kathryn Howarth is a barrister at Temple Garden Chambers.
 She practices in international law, including international criminal law, public law, including public inquiries and extradition.
 Over the last two decades her work in the field of international criminal law has taken her to The Hague, as well as countries including Sierra Leone, Tanzania and Bosnia-Herzegovina.
 Her expertise in international criminal law and extradition is consistently recognised in the Legal 500.